phroph/magicsim/README.md

 Note: You must have 7zip and Node.js installed and in your PATH (see StackOverflow/Google for more information) for this tool to properly work.
 If you do not have 7zip in your PATH, you will most likely see the error "undefined" when running node run.js.

+**Tests:*

+This tool has a mode where you can run it in verification mode.
+It uses the same nighthold ilvl 905 4set gear model that the H2P sims (right now it uses my own character as a base, it will be refactored later) and generates stat weights and shows you how close they compare to the H2P raid stat weights posted for 12k haste SL 4set.
+I ran it and it was within acceptable parameters of closeness (<=.01 delta for all values), so you can use this to also verify if the simming tool is working properly or are accurate.

+Run it as such:

+"node run.js sim_test"

+or after running sims (or to compare your own sims against H2P 12k haste SL 4set):

+"node analyze.js sim_test"

 *Big disclaimer that follows all simulated stat weights: Please take me with a grain of salt.
 Trust and verify.
 These are made with the same methodology as the sims that H2P runs for pinned resources, but it doesn't make these results infallible.
 Use common sense and your brain with this tool.*

 **Another disclaimer: I wrote the simc templates myself based on what I believe is the same simc templates (roughly) as the ones H2P uses.
 It is possible that these templates may give slightly different results and may influence weights.
 Again, use your brain, verify against pinned information.
 This tool is only an assistant that does a very specific task.
 It only gives you what it thinks is the best stat weights for your current gear/talent setup assuming a synthesized "average" nighthold raid.**